rize-network/app-studio-web/src/components/Toggle/Toggle.md

 ```

 ### **onToggle**
-"Optional function prop that gets executed when the toggle state changes."
+"Optional function that triggers when the toggle state changes, receives the new state as an argument."

 ```tsx
 import React from 'react';